- What other names is New Zealand Green-lipped Mussel known by?

 Extrait de Moule, GLM, Green Lipped Mussel, Green Shell Mussel, Mejillón Verde de Nueva Zealandia, Moule à Coquille Verte, Moule à Coquille Verte de Nouvelle-Zélande, Moule aux Lèvres Verte de Nouvelle-Zélande, Moule Vert-Labiée de Nouvelle-Zélande, Moule Verte de Nouvelle-Zélande, Mussel Extract, New Zealand Green Lipped Sea Mussel, New Zealand Green Mollusk, NZGLM, Perna canaliculus, Sea Mussel, Seatone.

-New Zealand green-lipped mussel is used for rheumatoid arthritis
+New Zealand green-lipped mussel is used for rheumatoid arthritis, osteoarthritis, and asthma.

 Insufficient Evidence to Rate Effectiveness for...